A personal

 first volume.

-iPhone and iPad, iOS 18 and up.
+iPhone, iPad, and Android.
 Free to keep, free to leave.
-Listed on the App Store as Palate Journal.
+Listed on the App Store and Google Play as Palate Journal.